Housing Benefit helps pay all or part of your rent if you are on a low income.

-You must tell us about any changes at all that could affect your benefit, e.g. changes to your income, household or savings.
+You must tell us about any changes at all that could affect your benefit, for example changes to your income, household or savings.

 If we have overpaid benefit to you we will send you a letter telling you how much and what you can do if you disagree.